Type safe Django app, Part 2

 In Part 1 of this series, we looked at how to setup a python project with types, setup our project, and used some basic types.

-In this part we will start working with the database, implement custom database methods, and look at how to use returns to improve the safety of those methods.
+database methods, and look at how to use returns to improve the safety

 Into the database